Bedrock-OSS/bedrock-wiki/docs/blocks/flipbook-textures.md

 }
 ```

-Now let's say we wanted path 1 to be animated, now what you'll do here is to put `"atlas_tile_variant": 1` on the Dirt block's flipbook texture.
+Now let's say we wanted the first path to be animated, now what you'll do here is to put `"atlas_tile_variant": 0` on the Dirt block's flipbook texture.

 ### `replicate`